 Insolation rises sharply from approximately 50 joules at the poles to 275 joules at the equator.
 Terrestrial radiation varies less, from 120 joules at the poles to 200 joules at the equator.

-Energy is transferred from the low-latitude energy surplus areas to the high-latitude energy deficit areas by atmospheric circulation.
-If there was no atmospheric circulation, the low latitudes would get hotter and hotter and the high latitudes colder and colder.
+Energy is transferred from lower latitude energy surplus areas to higher latitude energy deficit areas by atmospheric circulation.
+If there was no atmospheric circulation, lower latitudes would get hotter and hotter and higher latitudes colder and colder.

-The diagram tells us that tropical areas get more insolation than polar regions.
+The diagram below tells us that tropical areas get more insolation than polar regions.